m3db/m3/docs/query_engine/architecture/blocks.md

 For example, let's say we have a query that returns two timeseries from two different namespaces- 1min and 10min.
 When we create the M3 Query `Block`, in order to accurately consolidate results from these two namespaces, we need to convert everything to have a 10min resolution.
 Otherwise it will not be possible to perform correctly apply functions.

 > Coming Soon: More documentation on how M3 Query applies consolidation.

-## Block type deprecation

-M3Query previously supported multiple block types for db fetches;

-- Decoded: decodes M3TSZ encoded series before applying query functions.
-- Multiblock encoded: Splits encoded series into blocks accross database block boundaries and processes them in parallel.
-- Singleblock encoded: Uses encoded series as a single block during processing.

-Decoded has since been deprecated, and Multiblock is currently disabled while query performance fixes are added.
-These improvements allowed series to be decoded in parallel, which resulted in superior CPU utilization results to those seen previously in Multiblock mode.
-If this is a concern for your use cases, please reach out to the M3DB authors at http://bit.ly/m3slack.